Linux package signatures

 |

-This document will provide methods for verifying the signatures of GitLab produced packages, both manually and automatically where supported.
+This section provides methods for verifying the signatures of GitLab-produced packages, both manually and automatically where supported.

-The RPM format contains a full implementation of GPG signing functionality, and thus is fully integrated with the package management systems based upon that format.
-There are two methods of verification.
+The RPM format contains a full implementation of GPG signing functionality and is fully integrated with the package management systems based upon that format.

 Verify GitLab public key is present